|

 It is not meant to be the most detailed or accurate method (there are other tutorials on the internet that outline detailed tyre creation with all the little subtle bumps and indents - excellent for closeups) but the method outlined here will create a tyre that will be more than realistic enough for most shots - but using a LOT less polys than a Mesh/Turbosmoothed mesh.

-The same method, of creating a small repeating pattern and applying symmetry can be used for almost any tyre - alternative pattern was used to create the version below:
+The same method, of creating a small repeating pattern and applying symmetry can be used for almost any tyre - alternative pattern was used to create the tyre n the right below:

 First step is to select a tyre and find the repeating pattern.
 In this example I have already selected the repeating pattern (From a bitmap supplied by BrokenBone ).
 You can download the JPEG here 48kb.
 A preview is shown below, background colour is a neutral grey which contrasts with the white edges of an object so we can see them more clearly: